aelmosalamy/elmosalamy-blog/content/posts/Novacore A Never-ending chain/index.md

 }
 ```

 Interestingly, the developer took great care to make sure `set` operations are synchronized using `pthread_mutex_lock` and `pthread_mutex_unlock`.
-However, a quick look at how the new value is set, we find the disastrous usage of `strcpy(entries[i].value, value)`.
+However, a look at how the new value is set, we find the disastrous usage of `strcpy(entries[i].value, value)`.

 We all know that `strcpy` is an unsafe function that does not check bounds.
-In this case, supplying a value larger than 256 will lead to a stack-based buffer overflow that will overwrite the key of the next entry!
+In this case, supplying a value larger than 256 will lead to a stack-based buffer overflow that can overwrite the key of the next entry!

-To confirm this, let's try something fun:
+To confirm this, let's try something fun.
+Let's first check the cache:
 ```bash
 list
 signal:17bb0ffc-5b96-44f3-8e86-ec104e68b5df